ankane/shorts/Zero-Downtime-Migrations.md

 # Zero Downtime Migrations with Postgres

-- Do not rename tables or columns that are used
+- Do not drop or rename tables or columns that are used

 - Add and remove indexes concurrently